manuakasam/ZF2_3_QuickStart_Rewrite/docs/writing_first_module.md

 ```

 With this we have created a new route called `album-default` that listens to the url `domain.loc/album`.
 Whenever
-someone accesses this route a controller called `Album\Controller\Album` will be accessed and more precisely its
+someone accesses this route a controller called `Album\Controller\List` will be accessed and more precisely its
 `indexAction()`.
 The problem is that this controller does not yet exist and if you reload the page you will be greeted
 with this lovely error message: